Maximising Returns on Business Transactions

-We generally act for clients acquiring or selling businesses with values from $150,000 to $20 million, or deals that involve strategic acquisitions and mergers.
-Our sector experience includes retail, wholesale & distribution, professional services, online businesses and information technology, manufacturing, transport, farming & resources.
+Our sector experience includes retail, wholesale & distribution, professional services, online businesses and information technology, manufacturing, transport, farming & natural resources.

-When purchasing a business there are a number of factors to consider.
-They include:
+When purchasing a business, there are a number of factors to consider:

 - the terms of the contract of sale provided by the seller or agent, or whether you wish us to draft the contract to present to the seller;